gpaumier/gp2/src/projects/2004 CEA biochips.rst

 Chemical layer
 --------------

-Stage of CEA-2 protocol

-grafting biological probes at other stages of the chemical functionalization
+In the original microarray protocol, DNA strands (oligonucleotides) were grafted onto the CEA-2 layer at the aldehyde stage via their amine ending (NH\ :subscript:`2`).
+Our antibodies and antigens also had amine functions, so it made sense to graft them at the aldehyde stage as well.
+Out of scientific curiosity, we decided to test grafting them on the epoxide (top) and diol (bottom) stages.
+Both led to less consistent, lower fluorescence, so we stuck to aldehyde.

 .. figure:: /images/Biochips_216-31_bloc2_532.jpg
 .. figure:: /images/Biochips_216-07_bloc2_532.jpg

 .. container:: spotting-pattern

-   * Antibody mAb SP31 1 μM, 10% glycérol
+   * Antibody mAb SP31 1 μM, 10% glycerol
-   * Biotinylated antibody mAb SP31-biot 0,8 μM, 10% glycérol
+   * Biotinylated antibody mAb SP31-biot 0.8 μM, 10% glycerol
-   * Control antibody Il2-73 1 μM, 10% glycérol
+   * Control antibody Il2-73 1 μM, 10% glycerol
-   * Peptide LMN1 1 μM, 10% glycérol
+   * Peptide LMN1 1 μM, 10% glycerol

 Reducing agent
 --------------

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+The imine chemical function between the biological probe and the silane's aldehyde needs to be reduced to be stable over time.
+This reduction can be done *in situ*  by adding NaCNBH\ :subscript:`3` directly to the solution of probes (top), or afterwards with a NaBH\ :subscript:`4` bath (bottom).
+The latter turned out to damage the blocking proteins and increased background noise, so we chose *in situ* reduction.

 .. figure:: /images/Biochips_217b-06_bloc2_532.jpg
 .. figure:: /images/Biochips_217b-07_bloc2_532.jpg